tareqanwar/cv/README.md

 OVERVIEW
 --------

-I'm passionate about programming and have more than seven years of experience working onsite and remote as a developer.
+I'm passionate about programming and have 7+ years of professional software development experience across Bold Commerce and Amazon.
 I have a four years BSc in Computer Science degree and a one-year programming degree.
 To my colleagues, I am known for accepting new challenges, carrying and delivering the work.
 I love technology and am blessed to be born in this era.

 ## Skills